Eight Forest Lane

 Notes

-Dairy-free milk.
-While my go to for baking is usually almond milk, I have used oat milk, vanilla almond milk, soy milk and even lactose-free milk in this recipe and all produce a perfect cupcake.
+Dairy-free milk: While my go to for baking is usually oat milk, I have used almond milk, vanilla almond milk, soy milk and even lactose-free milk in this recipe and all produce a perfect cupcake.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.